 “Retention bonuses can be costly, so it’s important to consider the financial impact before deciding on a bonus.
 They may also create discord among employees if they are perceived as being unfair or unequally distributed.”

-Benefits of retention bonuses
+Benefits of a retention payment

 Times of difficulty and transition can put a strain on the employer-employee relationship.
 But financial incentives like retention bonuses can provide some certainty and improve outcomes for individuals and businesses in several ways.